 External heat dryers normally operate on a four-hour (3 hours of heating and 1 hour of cooling) tower switch cycle.
 They make use of an auxiliary heater to heat the dry purge air, reducing the relative humidity even more.
 This allows the removal of the moisture load with less dry compressed air.
 Again, this purge air doesn’t go into the system.

 Blower Purge Dryers

 Blower purge dryers also operate on a four-hour cycle (3 hours of heating and 1 hour of cooling).
 They use an auxiliary heater but not dry compressed air to purge as the surge is supplied by a blower that runs during the drying cycle.

 Heat of Compression (HOC) dryers work in the same way as other dryers but have a few differences.
 They can only be used in oil-free compressors.
 While the drying cycle is the same the regenerator cycle uses the captured heat of compression in the discharge air prior to the after-cooler.
 This removes the moisture from the compressed air.

 Looking For More Information?

 If you have any questions about the different types of desiccant dryers, or anything air related, we would love to hear from you.
 We would be happy to help address your concerns and answer any questions you may have.
 CDA Systems has represented SPX Flow Pneumatic Products and Hankinson products for many years.
-CDA Systems has

 CDA can even provide a service program to meet your company’s needs.
 Rely on CDA’s Factory Trained Service team and book a site visit today: firstname.lastname@example.org